microsoft/nodejs-guidelines/README.md

 3. In the `package.json` file, there is a "dependencies" section, and within it, an entry for `"express"`.
 A value of `"*"` would mean that the latest version should be used.
 To add this entry automatically when you install a package, you can add a `--save` flag: `npm install express --save`.
 4. Now that your packages are listed in package.json, npm will always know which dependencies are required for your app.
 If you ever need to restore your packages, you can run `npm install` from your package directory.

 > :bulb: When you distribute your application, we recommend adding the `node_modules` folder to `.gitignore` so that you don't clutter your repo with needless files.
-This also makes it easier to work with multiple platforms when it comes to native module use.
+This also makes it easier to work with multiple platforms that.
 If you want to keep things as similar as possible between machines, npm offers many options that enable you to fix the version numbers in `package.json`, and even more fine-grained control with `npm-shrinkwrap.json`.
-There are some exceptions to this.
-For instance, when deploying a native module to production, oftentimes it is not possible to set up the production machine with all the required prerequisites to build the native addon.
-Therefore, building locally and deploying `node_modules` may be the best option assuming there aren't any platform differences between the development and deployment machines.

 ### Publishing npm packages to the registry
 Once you've created a package, publishing it to the world is only one command away!